-2.2 Projected enrollment in the proposed course:

-It is anticipated that 25-30 students will enroll per semester.
-All students pursuing advanced teacher certification, as well as those pursuing certification in specialty areas (e.g., educational administration), will be required to take this course or pass the assessments for the course.
+2.2 Projected enrollment in the proposed course: It is anticipated that 25-30 students will enroll per semester.
+All students pursuing advanced teacher certification, as well as those pursuing certification in specialty

-2.3 Relationship of the proposed course to courses now offered by the department:

-No courses in the department currently exist with the proposed approach to leadership content.
+- areas (e.g., educational administration), will be required to take this course or pass the assessments for the course. - 2.3 Relationship of the proposed course to courses now offered by the department: No courses in the department currently exist with the proposed approach to leadership content.
 Research-based best practice is currently addressed in Classroom Teaching Strategy (EDU 544), but EDU 544 does not require students to apply course content in the P-12 classroom.
 While EDU 522 Fundamentals of Differentiated Instruction requires the design of a plan to meet the needs of diverse learners in the regular classroom, the proposed course will require students to implement the plan and analyze the results of the differentiation.
 Exceptional Child: Perspectives/Issues (EXED 516) explores student characteristics, resources and techniques for special needs children.
 In the proposed course students will select and implement research-based best practices that meet the needs of diverse learners.
 Students are required to design curriculum for children with and without disabilities in Planning Curriculum and Instruction IECE (IECE 523); however, the focus is restricted to birth through kindergarten instead of P-12 as in the proposed course.
 Technology is also included in Integration of Educational Technology (LME 547).
 The proposed course is broader and does not go into the depth included in LME 547.

-2.4 Relationship of the proposed course to courses offered in other departments:

-Some of the content is addressed in Advanced Educational Psychology (PSY 510), but that course does not offer direct application in the P-12 classroom.
-Differentiation and technology components also explored in Literacy Learning and Technology (LTCY 518).
-Unlike the proposed course, the focus of LTCY 518 is limited to literacy.
+Finally, while LTCY 518 Literacy Learning and Technology covers some topics included in the proposed course, the focus in the proposed course will be more general and not specific to literacy instruction. - 2.4 Relationship of the proposed course to courses offered in other departments: Some of the content of the proposed course is addressed in Advanced Educational Psychology (PSY 510), but the proposed course will be more applied and practical, focused on specific techniques for use in P-12 classrooms. - 2.5 Relationship of the proposed course to courses offered in other institutions: Western Kentucky University is one of eleven teacher preparation institutions in ten states participating in The Renaissance Partnership Project, which is focused on improving the quality of their graduates.
+One Renaissance Partnership institution, California State University at Fresno, offers Advanced Instructional Theories and Strategies (CI 275) that looks at theory as well as application of research-based strategies in the classroom.
+This is similar to the focus of the proposed course, but it does not include the implementation of lessons using best practice.
+The University of Florida Teacher Leadership for School Improvement Graduate Program offers a similar course with EDG 6931: Data Driven Instruction Practicum (1 hour).
+This supports the inclusion of such a course in the proposed revisions of WKU master's programs leading to advanced certification.
+The proposed course differs from the UF course in that the WKU course offers an emphasis on diverse populations, best practice, and the use of data analysis and technology as a part of the course content.
+The elementary, middle, and secondary graduate programs at Western Kentucky University seek to offer students a rigorous and relevant curriculum.
+The proposed course will add a dimension to the program that is currently unavailable to our students.